Russia rejoins key deal on wartime Ukrainian grain exports | Headlines

 With its six reactors inoperative, the plant relies on outside electricity to cool its spent fuel.
 Although Putin signed a decree transferring the plant to Russian ownership, Ukrainian staff continues to run it.

-Energoatom has repeatedly called for the withdrawal of Russian from the plant and for the creation of a demilitarized zone around it.
+Energoatom has repeatedly called for the withdrawal of Russian from the plant and for the creation of a demilitarised zone around it.

 The company also said Russian soldiers have cordoned off the plant's spent nuclear fuel storage facility and began unspecified construction there.
 It alleged that inspectors from the UN nuclear watchdog, the International Atomic Energy Agency, who have been present at the site since early September have been barred from the area.